kghose/groho/Readme.md

 ## NASA Ames Research Center Trajectory Browser

 I ran into the [Trajectory Browser] while looking for what interplanetary mission programs look like.
 It's awesome.
-Give it a spin.
+However
+> All trajectories are pre-computed and stored in a database that contains all the solutions.
+In order to compute new trajectories to a non-existing object and/or if you wish to add a particular object that is not currently available, please contact us and we will have it included.

 [Trajectory Browser]: https://trajbrowser.arc.nasa.gov/traj_browser.php